 What’s it like to drive?

-This is a subject that’s divided opinion in the Motoring Research office.
+This subject divided opinion in the Motoring Research office.
 If you’re used to modern cars, the answer is: not very well.
-The brakes are, naturally, hard work – requiring a big shove of the middle pedal to lose speed, and you soon get into the habit of using gears to slow down.
+The brakes are, naturally, hard work – requiring a big shove of the middle pedal to lose speed.
+You soon get into the habit of using gears to slow down.

 Reliability and running costs

 Although the 1.8-litre engine isn’t the most powerful, it will be thirsty by modern standards.
-Don’t expect to see it easily returning more than 30mpg on a regular basis.
+Don’t expect to see more than 30mpg on a regular basis.

 Could I drive it every day?